vivian0420/BitTorrent-style-File-Sharing-Application/README.md

 In addition, in the BitTorrent protocol, each host acts as both server and client, so except for the download process, a host should be able to handle the communication with other peers.
 For example, Handshake, Request,ect.

-Another critical piece of BitTorrent is concurrent download/upload, I will implement this feature in my project as well.
+Another critical piece of BitTorrent is concurrent download/upload.
+The idea is that, while you're downloading a file, you're also helping to upload it to others who need it.
+And everyone will be doing the same, so it's one of the reasons why it can be so fast.
+I will implement this feature in my project as well.

 ## Milestones

-- **May 5 - Parse .torrent file** Use Bencode to parse the .torrent file to get information such as "announce", "info", "length", and "pieces".
+- **May 5 - Connect to the peers** First, Use Bencode to parse the .torrent file to get information such as "announce", "info", "length", and "pieces".
+Second, Connect to Tracker and ask the information of peers, then parse the response from Tracker and get the ip and port of each peer.
+Last, connect to each peer.
-- **May 8 - handshake and bitfield** This includes "client" sending handshake messages, "server" handling handshake messages and sending bitfields.
+- **May 8 - Handshake and bitfield** This includes "client" sending handshake messages, "server" handling handshake messages and sending bitfields.
-- **May 12 - request and pieces** This includes "client" sending a request to the peers for downloading a certain piece and storing it into the file system.
+- **May 12 - Request and pieces** This includes "client" sending a request to the peers for downloading a certain piece and storing it into the file system.
 The "server" peers will be able to send the "piece" reponse.
 - **May 15 - concurrent download/upload** a host should be able to download and upload concurrently.
 - **May 17 - Integration Test** Test files can be correctly shared between VMs by using the BitTorrent protocol.